Diocese of Biloxi: 1800 to 1900

-Missionary priests established a small chapel in Pascagoula in 1859.
+Missionary priests established a small chapel in Pascagoula in 1859.Nativity Blessed Virgin Mary Church was destroyed by a hurricane in 1869.
+The new church was dedicated in 1870.
 The first Catholic high school in Biloxi, Sacred Heart Academy, opened in 1875.
 Resurrection Catholic School was started in Pascagoula in 1882 in by the Sisters of Perpetual Adoration.
+The Sacred Heart Mission Church was dedicated in D’Iberville in 1884.
 In 1898, the first Catholic church in Gulfport, St. James, was dedicated.
+Nativity BVM opened two grade schools in the 1890s, one for White children and one for African-American children.

+1900 to 2000

 Sacred Heart School was founded in 1900 in Hattiesburg by the Sisters of Mercy.
-St. John High School in Gulfport opened in 1900.
+St. John High School in Gulfport opened in 1900.That same year, Nativity BVM Church, its school and rectory were all destroyed by fire.The new church was dedicated in 1902.In 1917, St. Michael's Church was dedicated in the Point Cadet area of Biloxi.

-1977 to present

 Pope Paul VI erected the Diocese of Biloxi, with territory taken from the Diocese of Natchez-Jackson on March 1, 1977.
 The pope appointed Auxiliary Bishop Joseph Lawson Howze of Natchez-Jackson as the first bishop of Biloxi.
-He became the first African-American to be appointed a Catholic bishop in the 20th century.

-In 1980, Pope John Paul II elevated the Diocese of Mobile to a metropolitan archdiocese and designated the Diocese of Biloxi as a suffragan of the new metropolitan see.
-Howze retired in 2001 after 24 years as bishop of Biloxi.
+He became the first African-American to be appointed a Catholic bishop in the 20th century.In 1980, Pope John Paul II elevated the Diocese of Mobile to a metropolitan archdiocese and designated the Diocese of Biloxi as a suffragan of the new metropolitan see.

+2000 to present

-Thomas John Rodi of New Orleans was made the next bishop of Biloxi in 2001.
+Howze retired in 2001 after 24 years as bishop of Biloxi.Thomas John Rodi of New Orleans was named the next bishop of Biloxi by John Paul II in 2001.

+Hurricane Katrina hit the Mississippi Coast in 2005.
+Of the 433 parish buildings in the diocese, only three were left undamaged.
+St. Paul's Church in Pass Christian was destroyed.
+At that point, Rodi decided to merge St. Paul Parish with Our Lady of Lourdes Parish while keeping both churches.
+In 2007, 157 St. Paul parishioners sued the diocese over control of donated funds for rebuilding their church.
+The suit was dismissed in court.
 Rodi served in Biloxi until 2008, when he was named archbishop of Mobile.

 Auxiliary Bishop Roger Morin of New Orleans was named the third bishop of Biloxi by Pope Benedict XVI in 2009.
-In 2016, Morin resigned.

-As of 2023, the bishop of the Diocese of Biloxi is Louis Kihneman III from the Diocese of Corpus Christi.
+In 2016, Morin resigned.As of 2023, the bishop of the Diocese of Biloxi is Louis Kihneman III from the Diocese of Corpus Christi.
 He was appointed in 2016.